Estimated reading time: 3 minutes

 The agreement is critical because it sets clear terms for performance, timelines, and transfer obligations.
 The structure includes recitals, definitions, scope of work, payment clauses, tax obligations, performance guarantees, insurance, and termination provisions.

-Scope of Work and Developer Obligations
+Scope of Work and Developer Obligations of B.O.O.T

 The scope of work outlines design, engineering, procurement, construction, and commissioning activities.
 Developers must comply with specifications, legal standards, and environmental regulations.